 Thank you for your interest in learning a little more about me.
-Find some of the questions and answers people have asked below.
+Below, find some of the often-asked questions and answers.

 What do you enjoy most about the work you do?